-Policy 3000: Personnel Management

-Policy 3010: Introduction and Applicability

-These Personnel Policies, Rules and Regulations (hereinafter referred to as the "Rules") are applicable to all District employees that are not part of a collective bargaining unit, except to the extent that it is inconsistent with any preexisting employment agreement.
+Policy 3000: Personnel Management 4 Formatted: Tab stops: 3.88", Left Policy 30 10 ; Introduction and Applicability Deleted: 00.1 These Personnel Policies, Rules and Regulations (hereinafter referred to as the "Rules") are applicable to all District employees that are not part of a collective bargaining unit, except to the Deleted: the extent that it is inconsistent with any existing employment agreement, Deleted: Chief of Police and all non-sworn employees of the District and the Chief of Police.
 None of the information contained in these Rules is intended in any way to create, or shall be construed as creating, an express or implied contract of employment nor does it guarantee any employee continued employment with the District.
 Employment with the District is "at-will," which means the District retains the right at any time to terminate any employee from employment with the District for any or no reason and without notice.

-The General Manager reserves and retains the rights and responsibilities to administer, manage, direct and control the activities and work forces of the District, including, but not limited to, the right to: reassign and relocate personnel within the District; determine the size and composition of the workforce; hire and terminate employees; and determine the nature and extent of services to be performed and provided.
-The foregoing rights, together with the right to determine the methods, processes and manner of performing work, are vested exclusively with the General Manager.
+The General Manager reserves and retains the rights and responsibilities to administer, manage, direct and control the activities and work forces of the District, including, but not limited to, the Deleted: In its his or her sole discretion, District managementthe General Manager may determine what is in the best interest of the District.
+The District right to: reassign and relocate personnel within the District; determine the size and composition ~ Deleted: The District of the workforce; hire and terminate employees ; and determine the nature and extent of services to be performed and provided.
+The foregoing rights, together with the right to determine the Deleted: methods, processes and manner of performing work, are vested exclusively with the General Manager.
+Deleted: in the District